What is wrong with being one of Jehovah's Witnesses?

 - Provide community

-The Watchtower Society has benefited the lives of many people by achieving the above goals in their lives.
-Jehovah's Witnesses are generally sincere, clean living people that wish to serve God.
-Many are well meaning and devote their lives to serving Jehovah in the manner prescribed by the Watchtower Society, attending several meetings and preaching every week.
-Being a Jehovah's Witness does not create the same level of problems for individuals or society that certain extremist organizations and cults have done.
+Watchtower has benefited the lives of many people by achieving the above goals in their lives.
+Jehovah's Witnesses are generally sincere, clean-living people that devote their lives to serving Jehovah in the manner prescribed by Watchtower, through regular preaching and meeting attendance.
+Being a Jehovah's Witness does not create the same level of problems for society that certain extremist organizations have done.

-The focus of what is wrong revolves around a single point, the high control that the Watchtower Society has over its members, affecting both spirituality and day-to-day living.
+This article summarises Watchtower's poisonous practices.
+As Watchtower highlights, there are good teachings in most religions, but it only takes a few harmful concepts to outweigh all the good.
+The focus of what is wrong revolves around a single point, the high control that Watchtower has over its members, affecting both spirituality and day-to-day living.
 This predominates the following areas;

 - Day-to-day lives